KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: Agent Architecture

 \section{Agent Architecture}

 We initially built the KISS Agent Framework to rapidly prototype and experiment with various prompt optimization techniques, such as Gepa~\citep{agrawal2025gepa}, and evolutionary algorithms for algorithmic and code optimization, such as AlphaEvolve~\citep{novikov2025alphaevolve} and OpenEvolve~\citep{openevolve2025}.
 We focused heavily on keeping the agent framework simple so we could rapidly prototype and experiment with ideas.
 The simplicity of the framework also enabled coding agents to write simple, bug-free code.
-We ended up not using any prompt optimization techniques when creating the prompts for KISS Sorcar.
-The KISS Agent Framework uses five agent layers using a strict inheritance chain.
+We ultimately did not use any prompt optimization techniques when creating the system prompt for KISS Sorcar, as we hand-tuned it based on our long-term experience with KISS Sorcar and its behavior.
+The KISS Agent Framework uses five agent layers in a layered architecture combining composition and inheritance.
 Each layer delegates upward for the concerns it does not own.